Luftare/no-comment/readme.md

 }
 ```

-Not a single comment and still 100% comprehensible code.
-As an extra benefit the comment text will be accessible as a string.
+Not a single comment and the code is 100% comprehensible.
+The comment is actual code and it has the full power of JS.

 <div id="api"></div>